riteshrohilla/riteshrohilla/README.md

-- 👋 Hi, I’m @riteshrohilla
+Hi, I’m @riteshrohilla
-- 👀 I’m interested in Frontend Develpment
-- 🌱 I’m currently learning Reactjs
-- 📫 You can reach me @riteshrohilla4gmail.com
+You can reach me @riteshrohilla4gmail.com

 <!---
 riteshrohilla/riteshrohilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.